hamidghaedi/TE_expression_BLCA/files/README.md

-Sharing files (small size) used for/generated during  data processing and data analysis
+Sharing files (small size) used for data processing or were generated during the data analysis process.